-A leading systems design and manufacturing company, specialising in the protection of electronic equipment in harsh environments, used its ERP/MRP system to increase turnover by more than £5m with no increase in overheads or staff.
+A leading systems design and manufacturing company, specializing in the protection of electronic equipment in harsh environments, used its ERP/MRP system to increase turnover by more than £5m with no increase in overheads or staff.

 Aish Technologies used to process around 4,000 work orders a year.
-Now, since bringing in the market-leading Javelin advanced production planning and control system, the same number of staff manage 10,000.
+Now, since bringing in the market-leading JAVELIN advanced production planning and control system, the same number of staff manage 10,000.

 Operations Director and Company Secretary Nigel Barnes says introducing Jobshop just three years ago showed that they needed to make major changes to the way they worked.
 “We recognised that the business was heavily dependent on non-added-value staff to make it work.
 We were carrying a high burden of overheads to make the company function as it did.
 Our long-term solution was to say if we’re going to implement Jobshop it had to provide the capacity to grow the business without increasing this overhead burden.

 Aish makes full use of many of Jobshop’s extensive suite of functions, including Sales Order Processing, Material Requirements Planning, Purchase Orders, Work Orders, Scheduling, Shop Floor Data Capture, Materials Control, Costing, and System Management.
 “Therefore, Jobshop has made a monumental contribution to our recent success.
 We couldn’t have grown the business without the step change improvements in both procurement and progressing the scheduling work load without Jobshop.”